jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Alternative: /usr/bin/paste~
     Priority: 456~

+## What happens to the associated slave links?

+They're updated or removed.

+A slave link is updated if its name is associated to the new selected path.
+Removed otherwise.

-# How to remove a group link?
+# How to remove all path candidates for a master alternative?

     $ sudo update-alternatives --remove-all <name>